PreethiKulal/Geofence/README.md

 # Geofence
-Fetching the locations feom database
-Displaying 20+ geofences in Google MAP
+Fetching the locations from the firebase database & displaying 20+ geofences in Google MAP